Will Facebook and LinkedIn Collide?

 “Facebook at Work’s strength is that we’ve spent ten years and incorporated feedback from 1 billion active users,” [Rasmussen, Eng Director of FB@work] says.
 “All of that is embedded now in the same product but adapted for different use cases.”

-LinkedIn on the other hand encourages you to broaden your profile to include interests and experience outside of work.
-It reminds you to wish happy birthday or happy work anniversary to your colleagues.
+LinkedIn, on the other hand, encourages you to broaden your profile to include interests and experience outside of work.
+It reminds you to wish a happy birthday or happy work anniversary to your colleagues.
 They know that building trust requires a much deeper connection than just a digital resume and business content.

 And just recently LinkedIn has revamped InMail, and come out with a messaging service that meets modern standards, including stickers and emojis!
 Now that is a clear sign they want their users to interact in a much more lightweight and social way.

 As people’s networks continue to expand, and social networks build out better ways to connect with that network, it will get harder to draw a line between personal and professional connections.
 And that, in my opinion, is a good thing.